Stillbirth Compensation Claims and Neonatal Death

 At present, the Coroner does not have the power to investigate a stillborn child because the child is not considered legally to be an independent life.
 However, a Coroner can carry out an investigation into whether a child was born alive or stillborn.

 A Coroner is able to investigate a neo-natal death.
 As part of the investigation, the Coroner may decide that a post-mortem is required to find out how a person died.
 Other investigations that a Coroner might undertake include obtaining witness statements, obtaining the medical records and holding an Inquest.
 Any death arising in hospital should be reported to the Coroner if there is an indication of negligence.

 What is the purpose of an Inquest?

 An Inquest is a public inquiry into the circumstances surrounding a death, and the main purpose is to establish who the deceased was, how they died, where and when.

 An Inquest establishes sufficient details to enable the death to be registered.
 A Coroner has the power to ask questions of key witnesses, such as hospital staff, and may allow interested parties, such as relatives or their lawyers, to also ask questions.

-We are accredited by the Law Society for Personal Injury Law reflecting our expertise in this area.
+We are accredited by the Law Society for Personal Injury Law, reflecting our expertise in this area, including stillbirth claims.
 IBB Claims’ partner Malcolm Underhill has particular expertise with all types of brain injuries, being accredited as a Brain Injury Specialist by the Association of Personal Injury Lawyers (APIL).